Win over stakeholders with a single view of change in weeks

 2. How to capture the single view of change.
 With the various types of data available in each initiative some get overwhelmed and are not able to pinpoint exactly what information is required to be captured.

 3. How to report on a single view of change.
 Most opt for a simple traffic light showing red, amber, and green of the varying levels of impact of each project.
-The problem is that this is not always based on data (instead, based on personal judgement), and is often not quite granular enough to make this useful.
+The problem is that this is not always based on data (instead, based on personal judgment), and is often not quite granular enough to make this useful.

 One of the key benefits of a single view of change is that it is critical in supporting the work of managing a change portfolio to make the right decisions to manage change holistically.
 To find out more about how to calculate the financial benefit of managing a change portfolio visit our article here.